 Clinical Subspecialty Training

 The goal of the clinical subspecialty fellowship program is to provide in depth clinical training in the selected subspecialty.
-Subspecialty fellowship training is available in cardiothoracic anesthesia, critical care medicine, neurosurgical anesthesia, obstetric anesthesia, pain medicine, pediatric anesthesia, regional anesthesia and hospice and palliative medicine.
+Subspecialty fellowship training is available in cardiothoracic anesthesia, critical care medicine, neurosurgical anesthesia, obstetric anesthesia, pain medicine, pediatric anesthesia, regional anesthesia and transplant/vascular anesthesia.

 The curriculum of each subspecialty fellowship training is individualized for the specific subspecialty.
-Critical care medicine, Pain medicine, Adult Cardiothoracic anesthesia, Pediatric anesthesia, OB anesthesia and Hospice and Palliative Medicine are all ACGME-accredited fellowship programs.
-Fellows who satisfactorily complete their training in pain medicine, critical care medicine and hospice and palliative medicine are eligible for subspecialty board certification.
-In 2013, subspecialty board certification will be available for Pediatric Anesthesia.
+Critical Care Medicine, Pain Medicine, Adult Cardiothoracic Anesthesia, Pediatric Anesthesia and OB Anesthesia are all ACGME-accredited fellowship programs.
+Fellows who satisfactorily complete their training in pain medicine, critical care medicine and pediatric anesthesia are eligible for subspecialty board certification.

 The goal of the NIH-funded T-32 fellowship program is to provide training in scientific investigation to anesthesiologists who wish to become independent physician-scientists.

 Fellows have the opportunity to work with NIH-funded investigators within the Department of Anesthesiology or with established investigators in basic science departments or other departments e.g. Epidemiology, i.e. population science on the Columbia University Health Sciences campus.

 The T-32 fellowship can only be offered to individuals with U.S. citizenship or permanent visa status.
 However, we do offer similar (basic and clinical research) training outside of the NIH funded fellowship program to qualified individuals.
 Please see the Apgar Scholars Program and the T-32 Fellowship Program pages.